Royal Tank Regiment: Badger

-During the First World War, B Battalion of the Heavy Section Machine Gun Corps evolved into B Battalion of the Tank Corps before eventually becoming the 2nd Battalion Tank Corps.
-The battalion took part in 11 major engagements, including battles at Messines, Ypres, Cambrai, and Villers-Bretonneux.
-Its performance in combat was highly regarded, earning 116 gallantry awards, including 33 Military Crosses and 50 Military Medals.
+Badger is named after the Mark IV tank commanded by the Officer in Charge of B Battalion, Tank Corps (later 2nd Battalion Tank Corps), in 1917.
+This tradition led to the 2nd Royal Tank Regiment’s practice of naming its Squadrons after the OC’s vehicle.
+The battalion took part in 11 major engagements, earning 116 gallantry awards, including 33 Military Crosses and 50 Military Medals.

 By the time the Second World War began, the battalion had transitioned from the 2nd Battalion Tank Corps to the 2nd Battalion Royal Tank Corps, eventually becoming the 2nd Royal Tank Regiment with the formation of the Royal Armoured Corps in 1939.
 The regiment saw action in every theater of the war, initially on the Western Front before moving to North Africa, where it engaged in tank battles at Sidi Omar, Beda Fomm, and Sidi Barrani, as well as in a dismounted role during the Siege of Tobruk.

 Following the conclusion of the Western Desert campaign, the regiment deployed to India and Burma, where it introduced an unconventional use of armored vehicles in mountainous jungle terrain.
 Despite the difficult conditions, the regiment effectively engaged Japanese forces in an environment not traditionally suited for tanks, earning recognition from both Winston Churchill and Field Marshal Slim.

 After completing operations in India and Burma, the regiment underwent training in Iraq and Syria before participating in the Italian campaign.
 It fought its way from the beaches of Sicily to the River Po, demonstrating adaptability by transitioning from desert warfare to close-quarters combat.
 The campaign concluded with the regiment crossing the Alps into Austria at the time of Germany’s surrender.

 Post-war, the regiment was stationed in Germany as part of the British Army of the Rhine, with garrisons in Fallingbostel and Hohne, while also conducting peacekeeping operations in Northern Ireland.
 In 1992, it merged with the 3rd Royal Tank Regiment.
 Throughout the 1990s, the regiment continued peacekeeping deployments, serving in Cyprus, Northern Ireland, Kosovo, and Bosnia.

 In 2003, the 2nd Royal Tank Regiment deployed under the 7th Armoured Brigade, The Desert Rats, leading the assault during Op TELIC 1 in Iraq.
 It returned to Iraq for further deployments, contributing forces to Op TELIC 2, 9, and 10, operating Challenger 2 and Warrior vehicles.
 Additionally, the regiment took part in Op HERRICK 6, 10, 11, 13, and 18 in Afghanistan, demonstrating its versatility by operating Viking, Warthog, and Mastiff vehicles in diverse combat environments.

-Badger is named after the Mark IV Tank commanded by the Officer in Charge of B Battalion, Tank Corps, in 1917.
-This tradition led to the 2nd Royal Tank Regiment’s practice of naming its Squadrons after the OC’s vehicle.